MeToo movement: Video games

 In 2018, The Guardian reported that after the revelations about Weinstein, many women received solicitation emails hoping to uncover similar issues and spark the video games industry's #MeToo movement.
 This was in part due to the industry's notoriety for gender-based issues and toxicity in the gaming industry.
 In 2017, misconduct-related issues at IGN and Polygon resulted in two firings.
 In 2014, Gamergate targeted women in video games journalism with harassment under the guise of journalism ethics and standards.

 In 2019, women across the video game industry came forward about cultures of sexual harassment and instances of sexual assault.
 Employees walked out of Riot Games demanding the removal of forced arbitration clauses from employment contracts after allegations of sexist and hostile working environment including the mishandling of sexual misconduct complaints.
 Riot was ordered to pay $100 million to settle a class action lawsuit due to gender-based discrimination and sexual harassment.

 In 2020, more than 100 women came forward alleging sexual harassment and assault by various Twitch streamers.
 Women in Esports also came forward with complaints.
 On June 21, 2020, Twitch made a statement that it would look into credible reports and take action, creating an incident response team called "Gold Sparrow".
 Five days later, streamer Guy Beahm, known as Dr Disrespect, was given a lifetime ban for violating community guidelines.
-Beahm sued Twitch, which was settled in 2022.
+Beahm sued Twitch and the parties settled in 2022.
 In June 2024, former Twitch employees came forward about the reason for Beahm's ban: investigation into an allegation that he had sent sexually explicit messages to a minor and inquired they meet up at TwitchCon were corroborated through a history of his accounts messages.
 Beahm tweeted that he had "mutual conversations with a minor that sometimes leaned too much in the direction of being inappropriate," which former Twitch employees said was inaccurate, characterizing the messages as "graphic".
 He was fired from the game company he co-founded, let go from the San Francisco 49ers promotional roster, and 2K said they would remove his character from the video game series NBA 2K.

 Between 2020 and 2021, women accused Ubisoft of allowing management and its human resources (HR) department to ignore sexual misconduct towards women employees for many years.